 Physical Custody

-If the child is 11 years or older, they will be allowed to make a custody election on which parent they want to live with.
-However, this custody election can be overruled if the judge decides that living with that parent is not in the child’s best interests.
+In Georgia, if a child is 11 years or older, they have the opportunity to express a custody preference regarding which parent they wish to reside with.
+However, it’s important to note that the court retains the authority to overrule this custody preference if the judge determines that it does not align with the child’s best interests.

-Alimony, otherwise known as spousal support, is a payment ordered by the court from one spouse to the other.
-It is done to help maintain their marital standard of living or ensure that the lower-earning spouse is financially stable during and after the divorce is finalized.
+Alimony, also referred to as spousal support, is a court-ordered financial payment from one spouse to the other spouse, intended to either maintain their marital standard of living or provide financial stability to the lower-earning spouse during and after the divorce process in Georgia.

 Why Do You Need a Columbus Divorce Lawyer?

 Divorces can leave you with emotions that will overwhelm you; hence you are likely to make bad decisions based on anger and hurt.
-A lawyer will help keep your head straight and navigate the process.
+A well experienced divorce lawyer will help keep your head straight and navigate the legal process well.
 Having a Columbus divorce lawyer will help you with the following.

 Legal Knowledge

 Our experienced attorneys at Joe Durham Jr. P.C. have all the legal knowledge and expertise you will need in your divorce.
-To help you get the beneficial terms of the divorce, such as asset division, child support, and child custody, you will need a competent divorce attorney that understands the law.
+To help you get the beneficial terms of a fair settlement in the divorce, such as asset and property division amount, child support, and child custody, you will need a competent divorce attorney that understands the law.

 Paperwork

 Divorces require a pile of paperwork that you cannot manage on your own.
-A Columbus divorce lawyer will help file them correctly to avoid case dismissal and avoid mistakes that can hurt the case.
+A Columbus divorce lawyer will take divorce papers and help file them correctly to avoid case dismissal and avoid mistakes that can hurt the case.

 Negotiation

-A divorce attorney will help negotiate the case for you, especially in marital estate issues.
+A divorce attorney will help negotiate the case for you, with legal services, especially in marital estate and personal property issues.
 They will work tirelessly to ensure that you resolve the matter as fast as possible.

 Provide Objective Advice